andrew-lunarg/gfxreconstruct/tools/convert/README.md

 Where a pointer is to a single struct, as is the case for `pCreateInfo` and `pNext` struct pointers, the representation of the pointed-to type is nested within the JSON file at that point.
+If the pointer is null, the json type `null` will be used.
 The output does not preserve the identity of pointed-to structs.
-If the same struct with the same values was pointed-to a thousand times by an application during capture, the JSON representation will show its full, transitively expanded structure at each of those points of use.
+If the same struct with the same values was pointed-to a thousand times by an application during capture, the JSON representation will show its full, recursively expanded structure at each of those points of use.
 There is no mechanism to refer back to previously defined sub-trees of structs.

 #### Arrays